 UBIS is governed by a Board of Directors (see Statement of Legal Control below), that includes the owners.
-Day-to-day operations are overseen by the University President and Chief Executive Officer.
+The University President and Chief Executive Officer oversee day-to-day operations.

 Statement of Legal Control

 UBIS is owned by UBIS Education Group, LLC, a Delaware entity.
 The governance and control of the institution are invested in the Board of Directors.